egallicc/bedam_workflow/README.md

  This python workflow facilitates the preparation and the analysis of BEDAM binding free energy calculations.
-It is designed to work with the IMPACT program within the Schrodinger computational environment.
-The workflow works in three steps:
+It is designed to work with the IMPACT program within the Schrodinger computational environment and also the academic version.
+The workflow for commercial IMPACT works in three steps:

 1. System Preparation
  $SCHRODINGER/run bedam_prep.py bedam.cntl